PeterHickman/Legion/README.md

 to a new server.
 Thats when I realised that I would have to do it all by hand

 Why is it called "Legion"?
-Well I have created several such system before of much complexity that ultimately actually made it harder to deploy despite their sweet architecture.
+Well I have created several such system before of much complexity that ultimately made it harder to deploy despite their sweet architecture.
 I've written so many of them they are legion :)

 This time I have gone for the simplest solution